Paying user area

 4 Net deferred tax asset (liability).
 See details »

-The financial data reveals several noteworthy trends in the company's debt, capital structure, and financial position over the analyzed periods.
+The financial data reveals several notable trends in the debt, deficit, and capital positions over the observed periods.

 - Total Reported Debt